 South African food manufacturers are also increasingly looking to the export market, meaning they will likely focus more on technologies that support product consistency and quality to meet global food standards.

-The South African government is prioritising the sector: food and beverages is the biggest component of South Africa’s manufacturing industry, with the government actively encouraging further development of agriculture and the agro processing sector.
+The South African government is prioritising the sector: food and beverages are the biggest component of South Africa’s manufacturing industry, with the government actively encouraging further development of agriculture and the agro-processing sector.
 South Africa’s Department of Trade and Industry has in the last three years funded the food-processing sector to the value of R736 million in incentives, while its Enterprise Investment Programme (EIP) incentive has disbursed funds of R636 million and facilitated investments of R3.7 billion in the sector, and a Co-operative Incentive Scheme has disbursed more than R100 million in support of agro-processing.
-In addition, two major projects in food-processing benefited from tax incentives to the value of R1.1 billion.
+In addition, two major projects in food processing benefited from tax incentives to the value of R1.1 billion.

 Imported machinery, equipment needed for growth